 In personal injury cases, the victim often suffers both economic (special) and non-economic (general) damages.
-This creates additional difficulties for pain and suffering claims, because these damages need to be calculated fairly or the insurance company and victim.
+This creates additional difficulties for pain and suffering claims, because these pain and suffering damages need to be calculated fairly for the insurance company and victim.

 - Physical pain and suffering

 - Mental pain like stress, trauma or anxiety